open-telemetry/opentelemetry-collector-contrib/exporter/lokiexporter/README.md

 #### From `| json | an_attribute=...` to `{an_attribute=...}` or `| an_attribute=...`

-OTel log attributes, resource attributes, and fields are no longer stored in the JSON message but are stored as
+OTel log attributes, resource attributes, and fields are no longer stored in the JSON message but are stored as:
 * Loki message labels for promoted resource attributes (see list above),
-* Loki message metadata for other resource attributes, log attributes and log fields.
+* Loki message metadata for other resource attributes, log attributes, and log fields.

 LogQL statements `| json | an_attribute=...` must be converted to: